Children of Blood and Bone

 Amari and Zélie by Jo Painter

 This story reminds me of a (neo)slave narrative trope of the plantation master’s child joining the Underground Railroad to undo the sins of their father, yet the offended patriarch enlists the service of some unscrupulous patteroller to apprehend escaped slaves.
 A key difference here, however, is that as a divîner, Zélie evolves into a maji after coming into contact with the stolen artifact.
-She is then sent on a quest to restore magic throughout all of Orïsha.
+She then embarks upon a quest to restore magic throughout all of Orïsha.
 Of course, Saran desires to prevent this at all costs.
 In this way, I recall how agrarian Southern states initiated a war at Fort Sumpter to maintain its powerhouse slave-based economy and way of life.

 Children of Blood and Bone is best when it manifests these parallels palpably alongside a healthy layering of Yoruba lore and culture.
 Adeyemi’s work peaks particularly when the magic flows.
 Unfortunately, out of the ten clans or schools of maji, only six appear in the novel, and even out of this selection, I remain unsatisfied, not knowing precisely (or relatively) how powerful they can be.
 This is akin to the Phoenix Force possessing Jean Grey, yet her human side prevents her from utilizing the full extent of its power.
 And like the mutant power meter in the Sega Genesis version of X-Men, maji power is limited by their ashê (think mana); all this means is that magic becomes unavailable when it is needed most in order to create tension, but I desire more revolutionary action!

 What really prevents Children of Blood and Bone from achieving greatness is that it too often conforms to young adult literary conventions.
 While it is plausible if not expected that the hormones of pubescent teens should prevent them from making wise choices, some of the decisions that Zélie makes in the name of “her growing feelings for an enemy” are just plain dumb; the target of her affections is not only far too predictable, but unearned and eye-roll fodder.
-One of these characters says something like, “If my allies find out, I will die,” and the other character says “If I do not, others will suffer.”
-Sure enough, after a series of naive choices, bad things do indeed happen.
+One of these characters says something like, “If my allies find out, I will die,” and the other character says, “If I do not, others will suffer.”
+Sure enough, after a series of naïve choices, bad things do indeed happen.
 Adeyemi belabors this kind of indecisiveness for whole chapters, making her text occasionally repetitive and exasperating to read.
 Hormonal mood swings are not limited to sexual desire—crying in this novel is just plain excessive.
 Zélie nearly drowns in two different bodies of water, and yet their volume barely exceeds the number of tears these characters shed.
 Good Grief!

 The main appeal of Children of Blood and Bone is that it is a rare foray into the Dark Fantastic.
 Nowhere else can one read a text where characters cast spells in Yoruba while riding on giant beasts called lionaires and in a setting where everyone is melanated.
 That in itself renders this book required reading for those new to and familiar with fantasy alike.
-I am just hoping that the next book in the Legacy of Orïsha trilogy, Children of Virtue and Vengence is decidedly less sentimental, although the unresolved “ship” in Children of Blood and Bone worries me.
+I am just hoping that the next book in the Legacy of Orïsha trilogy, Children of Virtue and Vengeance is decidedly less sentimental, although the unresolved “ship” in Children of Blood and Bone worries me.

 + Palpable liberation allegories